-- Dead and down wood can be collected near the campground.
-Trees should not be cut or damaged.
+- Dead and downed wood can be collected near the campground.
+Trees may not be cut or damaged.

 - One-way roads and speed limits are posted for your safety.
 Remember, small children may be playing in the area.

 - .
 Quiet Hours are from 10:00 p.m. to 6:00 a.m.
 No generators, radios, stereos, or musical instruments please.
 Only registered campers and guests are permitted in the campground.

 - Checkout time is 2:00 pm for all campgrounds.
 There is a 14-day stay limit.

 - .
 For everyone's safety, roller skates, roller blades, and skateboards are prohibited in the park.